Alipotpot-Rei/E-Commerce-Sales-Analysis-with-Power-BI/README.md

 ## Data Source

-- The dataset is taken from a Youtube vlog which shows the creation of a single-page Power BI report.
+- The dataset is taken from a Youtube video which shows the creation of a single-page Power BI report.
 I decided to create a multi-page Power BI report which i think is best for complex datasets, like e-commerce sales, making it easy to focus on specific metrics.

 ## Report Structure